openstack-archive/mixmatch/doc/source/installation.rst

 The proxy will substitute the endpoint of the service it is proxying.
 Only Cinder and Glance are supported for now.

-For each SP, you must have a section in ``k2k-proxy.conf`` which contains the service provider name (as it is listed in Keystone's service catalog), and the URI for connecting to the notification messagebus in that OpenStack installation.
+For each SP, you must have a section in ``mixmatch.conf`` which contains the service provider name (as it is listed in Keystone's service catalog), and the URI for connecting to the notification messagebus in that OpenStack installation.
 For instance::